 Elphin the Bard from Fire Emblem 6, who is the brains of the West Isles resistence while Lalam is the heart and Echidna is the brawns and leader.
 He is also Prince Mildain of Etruria, thought to have died in an accident, but no one is supposed to know that.
 At least not until the war is over and he can return home safely.

 Roy, the hero of the game, is this and an Action Hero.
 He finds out about Elphin's identity almost on his own, after all.

-OTOH, Ephraim's twin sister Princess Eirika aims to become a guile heroine, but she is more of The Messiah - using her kindness and charisma rather than deceit and tactics, alongside her swordmanship.
+OTOH, Ephraim's twin sister Princess Eirika aims to become a guile heroine, but she is more of a Messianic Archetype - using her kindness and charisma rather than deceit and tactics, alongside her swordmanship.

 Caeda/Shiida from the Archanea games.
 While Marth is able to recruit some allies to your side, it is Caeda who can influence the most amount of characters to join your side, simply by going up to them in battle and talking to them.

 YOU will become this in Fire Emblem Awakening.
 Or better said, your character The Avatar - a mysterious young man or woman who belongs to the Tactician Class (able to use both magic tomes and swords).
 S/he becomes the advisor and best friend (and prospect love interest in the case of a girl!Avatar) of Prince Chrom of Ylisse and his Badass Crew, the Shepherds, both in charge of the team's tactics and as a felow fighter.
 And then it turns out that s/he is also the potential Big Bad Friend, as the potential host for a Dark God.
 And your biggest goal is to go "Screw Destiny" so this won't happen.